+Recommendation 2.3 The entity should disclose the names of the directors considered by the board to be independent directors and the length of service of each director.
 Complies.
-The Company's independent directors are Mr Ken Boundy and Mr Paul Anthony Lennon The independence of each director and the length of service of each director is outlined in the Company's annual report.
+The Company's independent directors are Mr Ken Boundy and Mr Paul Anthony Lennon The entity should disclose if a director has an interest, position, association or relationship of the type described in Box 2.3 of the ASX Corporate Governance Principles and Recommendation (3 rd edition) but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position, association or relationship in question and an explanation of why the board is of that opinion.
+The independence of each director and the length of service of each director is outlined in the Company's annual report.
 Details of any relevant interest, position, association or relationship impacting upon a director's independence are set out in the Company's annual report.
+Recommendation 2.4 A majority of the board of a listed entity should be independent directors.
 Complies.
 The Company has three directors.
 Two of these directors are the non-executive directors.
+Recommendation 2.5 The chair of the board of the entity should be an independent director and, in particular, should not be the same person as the CEO of the entity.
 Complies.
 The chair is an independent director, and is a different person to the CEO of the entity.
+Recommendation 2.6 A listed entity should have a program for inducting new directors and provide appropriate professional development opportunities for directors to develop and maintain the skills and knowledge needed to perform their role as directors effectively.
 Does not yet comply.
 Currently the induction of new directors and plan for professional development is managed informally by the full Board.
 The Company intends to develop a formal program for inducting new directors and providing appropriate professional development opportunities consistent with the development of the Company.
+PRINCIPLE 3: ACT ETHICALLY AND RESPONSIBLY Recommendation 3.1 The entity should establish a code of conduct for its directors, senior executives and employees; and disclose that code or a summary of it.
 Complies.
 The Board has established a Code of Conduct to guide compliance with legal, ethical and other obligations to legitimate stakeholders and the responsibility and accountability required of the Group's personnel for reporting and investigating unethical practices or circumstances where there are beaches of the Code.
 Code of Conduct is available on the Company's website.